-After the initial round of pen and paper sketches, it is time to move on to digital implementation of the logo design.
+After the initial round of pen and paper sketches, it is time to move on to the digital implementation of the logo design.
 This is usually done on Illustrator, a vector-based drawing software.
 The best ideas that you drew on paper are recreated as digital art.
 You add more precise detailing to the designs.
 You use colors and fonts and tweak the design to fit the client’s expectations.
 Alignments, spacing and other technical aspects of the logo are taken care of according to the brand guidelines document.
 Background options are discussed and implemented.
 You can also add motions or animations to your design if that is the requirement.
 Once you are happy with the outcome, you are ready to present the options to the client.

 5. Client Presentation

-The final step of the magic process is the client feedback.
+The final step of the magic process is client feedback.
 You present the most appropriate choices of your draft for consideration by the client.
 Usually, along with the logo, you also include a couple of descriptive text explaining the vision and intent behind each logo design.
 After this step, the client selects the option that most resonates with them or they might suggest some more changes.
-This would need to be tweaked and incorporated again till everyone reaches a happy agreement.
+This would need to be tweaked and incorporated again until everyone reaches a happy agreement.

 A logo is the visual keystone of a company’s branding initiative.
 An eye-catching logo not only helps in awarding recognition to a brand but it also helps in attracting new customers.
 As creative and taxing a logo design process is, it is also a massively fulfilling task.
-It is like creating a visual magic.
+It is like creating visual magic.

 January 24, 2019